 In 2002 I completed a four-day workshop on judging quilts and wearable art presented by the Northern California Quilt Council and soon began judging.
 In 2008 I became a Certified Judge through the National Quilting Association (NQA), now the National Association of Certified Quilt Judges (NACQJ), whose self-study requirements are rigorous.
 They include submitting in-depth paperwork on judging problems and techniques, which must pass a panel of three certified judges, followed by passing a panel interview and mock judging demonstration with another three certified judges.

 To fulfill the continuing education requirement for certified judges, I regularly attend programs and workshops to learn new techniques that arise and add to my design knowledge and skill.
 In 2015 I became a Qualified Instructor through NACQJ to teach the association’s Two-Day Judging Seminar.

-To date, I have judged over eighty shows at twenty-three regional and national venues, having been invited back by many show organizers.
+To date, I have judged well over one hundred shows at regional and national venues, having been invited back by many show organizers.
 I have also juried large regional shows and served as the judging floor coordinator several times, so I thoroughly understand the entire judging process.